baronet2/edm_reviews/README.md

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Jun 6, 2022
+* Avicii - My Feelings for you (Don Diablo Remix) *

+Energetic remix in Don Diablo's classic future bounce style, second drop somewhat anticlimactic

+* Dastic - Wish we never met

+Progressive house with future bounce influence, devent vocals but not that memorable

+* Keanu Silva - Lovin' you

+Vocals and melody from Minii Riperton's song of the same name with confusing festival-ish sound

+* Lost Frequencies, James Arthur - Questions *

+Lost Frequencies sticks to successful style, good use of vocals as well

+* Mike Williams & Magnificence - Here for you

+Big future rave drop fit for mainstage

+* Moksi, Chocolate Puma - We are in this MF

+Somewhere between tech house and driving techno with Puma's traditional playful synths, unnecessarily aggressive use of lyrics IMO

+* SIDEPIECE, Lee Foss - 1, 2 Step *

+Tech house with good energy throughout, ornamentation keeps things interesting, transitions a little awkward

+* Yves V - She movin'

+Big buildup of tension into future rave drop with some deeper synths underneath adding some depth and club vibe

 ### May 27, 2022
 * Armin van Buuren - Feel again *